 The antioxidants will also counteract free radicals, which cause oxidative stress in the skin and are accountable for age spots, wrinkles, and blemishes.
 Using this butter to your skin can also boost skin elasticity to keep you looking younger for a long time.

-Just apply this butter to your skin before you go out in the sun.
+Just apply this butter to your skin after you go out in the sun.
 You will see, you have a lower chance of getting a sunburn.
 But in case, if you apply after undergoing a burn, it can also hasten the healing process.
 As a bonus, it also saves your skin from harmful UV radiation.

 Moisturizes the Skin